-- 4.11 The North East Aggregates Working Party monitors the nature and outcome of planning applications for aggregates extraction in North East England on an annual basis.
-Table 4.9 details the quantities of sand and gravel granted or refused planning permission for extraction between 1 January 2016 and 31 December 2016 and the quantities subject to planning applications that were pending determination at 31 December 2016.
-Further detail on each of the planning applications is shown in Appendix 3. - 4.12 Between 1 January 2016 and 31 December 2016, no planning applications for the extraction of sand and gravel were granted planning permission.
-One planning application was pending determination at 31 December 2016 and these relate to an extension to Coxhoe Quarry in County Durham (1.4 million tonnes) and an extension to Crawcrook Quarry in Gateshead (550,000 tonnes).
-No planning applications for sand and gravel extraction were refused planning permission in North East England during 2016.
+4.11 The North East Aggregates Working Party monitors the nature and outcome of planning applications for aggregates extraction in North East England on an annual basis.
+Table 4.9 details the quantities of sand and gravel granted or refused planning permission for extraction between 1 January 2017 and 31 December 2017 and the quantities subject to planning applications that were pending determination at 31 December 2017.
+Further detail on each of the planning applications is shown in Appendix 3.

+4.12 Between 1 January 2017 and 31 December 2017, no planning applications for the extraction of sand and gravel were granted planning permission.
+Two planning application were pending determination at 31 December 2017 and these relate to an extension to Wooperton Quarry in Northumberland (500,000 tonnes) and an extension to Crawcrook Quarry in Gateshead (550,000 tonnes)5.
+No planning

-- Sales, reserve and landbank figures for Tees Valley and Tyne and Wear have not been published due to the small number of sites in these areas and the requirement not to disclose confidential individual site information.
+^{# -} Sales, reserve and landbank figures for Tees Valley and Tyne and Wear have not been published due to the small number of sites in these areas and the requirement not to disclose confidential individual site information.